Shothogun/DFT-Digital-Filtering-Methods/README.md

 The output signals from each method is then plot and saved as a audio file to observe the practical result from the filtering and compare the similarity expected from each signal(since each method is a diffent approach to a DFT filtering)

+Enjoy and have fun with the code! =D
+Any feedbacks and bugs found, please get in contact!